caisah/liso-theme/README.md

 Liso is an eclectic dark theme inspired by TangoTango.

-**Warning** This theme doesn't work when running Emacs in the Terminal
+**Warning:** This theme does not work well when Emacs runs in the Terminal.

 ### Modes